GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

 ### Interleaved dataframe

-Input dataframes/csvs can contain only 3D sensor's information, only orientaiton sensor's, or both.
+Input dataframes/.csv can contain only 3D sensors information, only orientaiton sensors, or both.
 As orientation and position sensors will be treated independently for now on, this module will split position data and orientation data from the input files.

 Given a input file called `S01-Walk-1.csv` containing both orientation and position sensors the graphical example for this transforamtion will be: